 Image Credit: Flickr/ Mark Pazolli

 And there you have it!
-These are just a few of the products I love to take travelling with me.
-But most make it into my everyday life too!
-Have you got a favourite eco-friendly travel products you could recommend?
-I’d love to learn more!
+Just a selection of my favourite eco-friendly travel products.
+Have you got a favourite eco-friendly travel product you could recommend?
+I’d love to learn more.

 Until next time.

-*NB* All items in this blog post have been purchased by my and are not sponsored by any of the companies mentioned, with the exception of the pictured S’well bottle (this item was gifted to me after I write the blog).
-I have included Amazon Affiliate Links to some products.
-This will not cost you more but will help me earn a little towards my travel fund with each purchase.
+*NB* All items in this blog post have been purchased by me and are not sponsored by any of the companies mentioned.
+With the exception of the pictured S’well bottle (this item was gifted to me after I write the blog).